adaniel52/gofund/README.md

 # GoFund
-An app for an innovation competition.
+An app that connects schools with donors for transparent and efficient fundraising.

-## Todo
-- change email + password + pfp
-- manual transfer setup
-- stripe gateway
-- leaderboards + stats